haileybee1231/kdm/README.md

-# react-redux-boilerplate
+# KDM
-A simple MERN stack boilerplate.
+A Kingdom Death: Monster campaign management tool.

 # Initial Set Up
 Make sure you have webpack, concurrently, and nodemon installed as global dependencies.